 Bluehost lists the prices based on the extension, as do other domain registrars.
 The extension is the portion of the domain name after the dot.
 For our crazyegg.com site, the .com is the extension.

 The .com extension is the most popular extension.
 Consequently, it also is the hardest to find for your desired domain name.
 If our website was crazyegg.xyz instead of crazyegg.com, we might not receive as much traffic since many people default to .com when typing a domain name.

 If someone already owns the .com extension for your desired domain name, you would have to switch to a different extension or change your desired domain name.
 Two websites cannot have the same domain name and extension, so you must buy a unique domain name and extension.

 Additionally, the cost for the domain is only the cost for your website’s name.
-If you don’t host the site yourself, you still would need to pay someone (like Hostinger) to host the site for you.
-If you would like to learn more about all the services that Hostinger offers, we wrote a detailed Hostinger review.
+If you don’t host the site yourself, you still would need to pay someone (like Bluehost) to host the site for you.
+If you would like to learn more about all the services that Bluehost offers, we wrote a detailed Bluehost review.

 Step 2 – Understand Different Costs Based on Domain Name Extensions

 Because the extension you select for your domain name plays the primary role in the cost of the domain name, you may want to further research some of these costs.
 Porkbun maintains a list of the costs for hundreds of different extensions for your website.
 (As we mentioned earlier, Porkbun is one of the best registrars for finding non-traditional extensions.)